-Focused Augusta DUI Lawyer Defending You
+Focused Augusta DUI Lawyer Defending You in Maine

 For many individuals, an arrest for first DUI, let alone a second or third offense or a felony DUI, can be a shocking and life altering experience.
 You may have no criminal record and have never spent a day in jail.
 Now you face extensive penalties and are probably uncertain as to how to protect yourself.
 The Law Office of William T. Bly is known for its skilled challenging of DUI evidence, whether it is for underage, out of state, multiple, commercial or felony DUI, including vehicular manslaughter.
 The first thing we want you to know is that there are many ways a OUI (also called DUI or DWI) case can be aggressively defended and many avenues by which to reach a favorable outcome.
 Too frequently, individuals feel that they should just plead guilty and place themselves at the mercy of the court.
 Many cases in which an individual decided to plead guilty could have been successfully challenged.
-Get your case reviewed by our highly skilled Augusta DUI Lawyer before you make any decisions.
+Get your case reviewed by our highly skilled Augusta DUI lawyer before you make any decisions.

 Augusta DUI Attorney in Maine